-The book goes beyond simple description of the impact of the pandemic on sport to offer normative judgments about how the sporting world responded to challenges posed by COVID-19, as well as philosophical speculation as to how COVID-19 will change our understanding and appreciation of sport in the long term.
-It examines the considerations that either influenced - or arguably should have influenced - decisions to continue or to resume the playing of organized sport in the midst of a pandemic.
+The book goes beyond simple description of the impact of the pandemic on sport to offer normative judgments on how the sporting world responded to challenges posed by COVID-19, as well as philosophical speculation as to how COVID-19 will change our understanding and appreciation of sport in the long term.
+It examines the considerations that either influenced—or arguably should have influenced—decisions to continue or to resume the playing of organized sport in the midst of a pandemic.
 As a part of this analysis, a spotlight is shone on how sport intersected with political issues surrounding COVID-19.
-It also explores the configuration and meaning of sport in the COVID-19 era, touching on themes such as the nature of sport, and its integrity, and sport’s relationship to technology.
+It also explores the configuration and meaning of sport in the COVID-19 era, touching on themes such as the nature of sport and its integrity and sport’s relationship to technology.
 Other themes include the changed nature of spectatorship, suffering in sport during pandemic times, and the impact of COVID-19 on the Olympic and Paralympic Games.
 A final chapter looks ahead and asks what sport might look like in a post-COVID world.

 Table of Contents

 Part I: To Play or Not to Play…

 1 High School Sport, COVID-19, Paternalism, and Harm to Others

 2 Autonomy, Paternalism, and the Dilemmas of Pandemic Sport

 3 Big Ten Football's Decision to Reinstate its Season: How to Run the Reverse

 4 COVID-19 Unmasks the NCAA’s Collegiate Model Myth

 5 Black Bodies, Dueling Pandemics, and the Hidden Rules for White Profit in the NBA: Do Black Lives Really Matter?

 6 COVID-19, Sport, and Ethics: The Case of the Australian Open 2021